-REPORTING AREA 13: Parent, Student and Teacher Satisfaction
+REPORTING AREA 13 : Parent, Student and Teacher Satisfaction

 The College is very proud of it's 'open door policy' with parent involvement welcomed and encouraged.
-The Parents and Friends Association meets twice each term or according to need and has the function of disseminating funds collected through the P & F levy and running fund raising activities - such as Performing with the Staff and the Junior School Disco.
+The Parents and Friends Association meets twice each term or according to need and has the function of disseminating funds collected through the P & F levy and running fund raising activities - such as the Junior School Disco and whole school raffles.
+The P & F will be supporting the College by raising funds to upgrade our ICT capabilities and resources for students.